Blues like ‘home cooking’ for kids

 According to Clarke, the other detail of bringing blues into college gyms as part of the Ontario Power Generation-sponsored software is acknowledging that colleges normally don’t have the cash to hire musical acts.

-“In today’s monetary weather, colleges just don’t have the finances for professional musicians to carry out of their schools,” he stated.
-“So we provide this application, as highly-priced as it is, at no cost to the colleges.”
+“In today’s monetary climate, colleges just don’t have the finances for professional musicians to leave their schools,” he stated.
+So we provide this application, as highly-priced as it is, at no cost to the colleges.”

 Fast-forward 11 years, and the multi-instrumentalist hasn’t misplaced his touch.
-At Saint Anthony’s this time, he had college students, and instructors alike enthralled as he deftly switched among songs, stories, and some teachings at the music he refers to “home cooking,” in preference to the short meals of popular music.
+At Saint Anthony’s this time, he had college students and instructors alike enthralled as he deftly switched among songs, stories, and some teachings at the music he refers to as “home cooking,” in preference to the short meals of popular music.

-“Hopefully, you’re the man that who inspires them to concentrate on something apart from the popular song that’s being fed to them,” he said.
+“Hopefully, you’re the man who inspires them to concentrate on something apart from the popular song that’s being fed to them,” he said.
 “And there’s continually a few little weird kids in a crowd who could be the subsequent Bob Dylan, Myles Davis, Cyndi Lauper, or whoever this is, and you hope to connect to them too.”

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.